RTradeLtd/libp2px-old/README.md

 #### secp256k1 issues

 One possible compatability issue is with secp256k1 keys being incompatible between libp2px and go-libp2p.
+The reason being is that during the fork of `libp2p/go-libp2p-core` tests broke when using the pre-generated secp256k1 test data, and we needed to regenerate it to fix.

 ### Needs Investigation